 - Real-World Application of Human-Centered Design

-Led by a cadre of highly experienced design practitioners, here’s what you will learn:
+Led by a group of highly experienced design practitioners, here’s what you will learn:

 - Understand how design can be utilized to solve problems, design experiences, and make better decisions faster